tihomir-kit/InfluxData.Net/README.md

 ============
 ####Now compatible with InfluxDB 0.9.6 API

-InfluxData.Net is a portable .NET library to access the REST API of an [InfluxDB](https://influxdata.com/time-series-platform/influxdb/) database.
+> InfluxData.Net is a portable .NET library to access the REST API of an [InfluxDB](https://influxdata.com/time-series-platform/influxdb/) database.

 InfluxDB is the data storage layer in [InfluxData](https://influxdata.com/)'s [TICK stack](https://influxdata.com/get-started/#whats-the-tick-stack) which is an open-source end-to-end platform for managing time-series data at scale.

+Support for other TICK stack layers is also planned and will be implemented in the future.

 **Original Lib**
-This is a fork of [InfluxDb.Net](https://github.com/pootzko/InfluxDB.Net/), which is in turn a fork of [InfluxDb.Net](https://github.com/ziyasal/InfluxDb.Net/)).
-Those NuGet libraries are only suitable for InfluxDB 0.8.x rather than InfluxDB 0.9.x.
+This is a fork of [InfluxDb.Net](https://github.com/pootzko/InfluxDB.Net/), (which is in turn a fork of [InfluxDb.Net](https://github.com/ziyasal/InfluxDb.Net/)).
+Those NuGet libraries are only suitable for InfluxDB versions lower than v0.9.5.

 **Installation**
 You can download the [InfluxData.Net Nuget](https://www.nuget.org/packages/InfluxData.Net/) package to install the latest version of InfluxData.Net Lib.